brainhack-school2020/ValiquetteVanessa_MouseModelAutism_T2W/tools/MAGeT/README.md

 ## Running MAGeT on a high performance computer

 ### Starting on compute canada
-1. Create a compute canada and get sponsored by your supervisor.
+1. Create a compute canada account and get sponsored by your supervisor.

 2. Since the CoBraLab mainly uses Niagara, I will use Niagara for further steps.